Industrial Emissions Directive: Exemptions

 Certain firms are allowed to apply for exemptions when the cost of the best available technology is higher than the benefit.
 They will be evaluated using Cost–benefit analysis to decide if an exemption will be granted to the firm.
 Bulgaria is currently seeking an exemption for their whole fleet of coal fired power plants.

 Criticism

 The exemptions have allowed for a large amount of Europe's power plants to exceed the set standards.
 There is concern that if the exemptions were removed some plants will be forced to shut down due to the increased cost associated with the best available technology.
-With the passing of stricter laws now makes it harder for some plants to receive an exemption from the directive.
+The passing of stricter laws now makes it harder for some plants to receive an exemption from the directive.